- 3 Chome-29-5 Kamiogi, Suginami, Tokyo

-If you are not in the creative mood, nothing better than going to the library at the fourth floor.
+If you are not in a hands-on mood, check the library on the fourth floor.
 There you can sit and relax, enjoying its rich collection watching DVDs or reading books on anime.
 It’s definitively the kind of place that you can stay for hours and lose track of time, so beware not to forget your schedule!

 Special exhibitions are also held on the fourth floor, featuring famous artists’ legacy or celebrating special dates.
-The Tokyo Polytechnic University Suginami Animation Museum celebrated its 10th anniversary in March of 2005, and special events were held at the occasion.
 Another really great thing about the Museum is that it is run by the Japan Animation Association, which means that it has access to artworks from several different creators, where other animation museums only have the licensing to show from one creator.

 Special screenings are held at the museum’s theater, featuring rare-to-find classical anime movies and talk events with directors, reviewers, and other professionals from the field.

-Over 70 anime studios are located in Suginami ward, and the Suginami Animation Museum was built to show to you the best of their production, as well as of other studios’.
+Over 70 anime studios are located in Suginami ward, and the Suginami Animation Museum was built to show to you the best of their production, as well as that of other studios’.
 In addition, the museum is free admission.
-If you are a fan of Japanese pop culture, or just curious to know more about what’s so attractive about Anime, no matter your age the Suginami Animation Museum is a goldmine for you.
+If you are a fan of Japanese pop culture, or just curious to know more about what’s so attractive about Anime, no matter your age, the Suginami Animation Museum is a goldmine for you.
 Recently the museum features English audio guides and free wi-fi!